Dreamerol/POLYNOMIAL-CALCULATOR-ALGORITHMS/README.md

 ---

-## 🚀 Overview
+## 📖 Overview

-This repository contains a **C++ application for working with polynomials**.
-It implements several fundamental operations and algorithms to manipulate and analyze polynomials directly in code.
-The project provides tools to perform a variety of polynomial-related tasks, including:
+This repository contains a **C++ application** focused on **polynomials**.
+The project implements fundamental operations and advanced algorithms, giving users the ability to manipulate and analyze polynomials programmatically.

+You can perform tasks such as:
-- Addition and subtraction of polynomials
+- ➕ **Addition and subtraction** of polynomials
-- Vieta’s formulas
+- 📐 **Vieta’s formulas** for roots analysis
-- Finding the **greatest common divisor (GCD)** of two polynomials
+- 🧮 **Greatest Common Divisor (GCD)** of two polynomials
-- Searching for rational roots
+- 🔍 **Searching for rational roots**
-- Other useful algebraic operations on polynomial expressions
+- ✨ **Other algebraic operations** on polynomial expressions

-The implementation is written entirely in C++, designed for **learning and experimentation** with mathematical algorithms and low‑level data handling.
+This project is **designed for learning**, **experimenting with algorithms**, and **understanding data structures in C++**.

+---

+## 🏗️ Project Structure

+Polynomial-Calculator/
+│
+├── src/ # Source files
+│ ├── main.cpp # Entry point
+│ ├── polynomial.cpp # Polynomial class implementation
+│ ├── polynomial.h # Polynomial class header
+│ ├── algorithms.cpp # Helper algorithms (GCD, roots, etc.)
+│ └── algorithms.h # Header for algorithms
+│
+├── tests/ # Test cases
+│ └── test_polynomial.cpp
+│
+├── examples/ # Example usage scripts
+│ └── demo.cpp
+│
+├── CMakeLists.txt # Build configuration (if using CMake)
+├── README.md # Project description and instructions
+└── LICENSE

 ---